Doctor Who: Everything we know about Jodie Whittaker’s new Doctor - UPDATED!

 What’s the Thirteenth Doctor like?

-Each incarnation of the Doctor from William Hartnell to the present day has had their own unique personality and quirks, while still maintaining the core nature of the character – and from what outgoing showrunner Steven Moffat says it sounds like Whittaker is no exception.
+Each incarnation of the Doctor from William Hartnell to the present day has had their own unique personality and quirks, while still maintaining the core nature of the character – and while we haven’t seen much of Whittaker in action, her character’s reaction to her new gender in her regeneration scene gives us a brief flavour.

+Catching sight of herself in the mirror, the Thirteenth Doctor exclaims “Oh, brilliant!” – a far cry from the melancholy exit for Peter Capaldi’s Twelfth Doctor, and perhaps a suggestion of this new Doctor’s more positive outlook.

-“In such a tiny moment, she’s given us the Doctor we’ve always known, but in, to say the least, a new way,” the writer said.
+“In such a tiny moment, she’s given us the Doctor we’ve always known, but in, to say the least, a new way,” ex-showrunner Steven Moffat said of the actor’s first scene in the role.
 “We are in for a very exciting run.”

-At the moment, though, there are no specifics on how Whittaker’s Doctor compares to previous incarnations.
-Still, given Peter Capaldi’s Doctor was an older and occasionally grouchy figure, it stands to reason her characterisation might be a little lighter as a reaction.

-Fans are also hoping that Whittaker’s Doctor will keep the actress’ native Northern accent, with a whopping 85% of RadioTimes.com readers believing Doctor 13 should hail from the UK’s upper regions and departing showrunner Steven Moffat hinting that Whittaker will indeed keep her normal accent for the role.
+She’s Northern!
+Fans had long hoped that the new Doctor would keep Whittaker’s native Yorkshire accent, with a whopping 85% of RadioTimes.com readers believing Doctor 13 should hail from the UK’s upper regions, and their hopes were fulfilled in her first scene.

 “You’ll spend more time in that first episode reacting to her accent than her gender,” Moffat told SFX magazine.
 “It’ll be, ‘Oh, what a big fuss… oh, she’s funny, isn’t she?… Yorkshire?
 Why’s she got a Yorkshire accent?’
 That’s going to be it.”